raoul2000/yii2-assoc/doc/date-range.md

 # Date Range

+## Definition

-a Date Range is a partial amount of time.
-It is defined by one ore two date boundaries representing the limits of the range.
+A *Date Range* is a partial amount of time.
+It is defined by one ore two dates boundaries representing the limits of the range.
 3 types of date range exist :

 - *closed* : defined by a `start` and `end` date
 - *right opened* : defined by an `end` date only
 - *left opened* : defined by an `start` date only

+## Tables

+- product: valid_date_start , valid_date_end
+- contact relation : valid_date_start , valid_date_end
+- order: valid_date_start , valid_date_end
+- transaction : reference_date
+- transaction_pack : reference_date

 ## Validity Date Range